porter-finance/v1-core/emergency.md

 - [ ] Assign Key Roles to War Room members
 - [ ] Add Strategist or other Expert (or their backup) to the War Room
 - [ ] Clear related Multi-sig queues
-- [ ] Disable deposits and/or withdrawals as needed in the web UI
+- [ ] Disable createBond and/or redeem/convert/withdraw/pay as needed in the web UI
-- [ ] If share price has been artificially lowered, then call `vault.setDepositLimit(0)` from governance
 - [ ] Confirm and identify Issue
 - [ ] Take immediate corrective/preventive actions in order to prevent (further) loss of funds
 - [ ] Communicate the current situation internally and externally (as appropriate)